willjgriff/llm-pluralism/README.md

 ### Reinforcement learning from community feedback
 The longer term vision is using validated bridging scores as a training signal, rewarding models for producing outputs that bridge value-diverse groups rather than optimising for majority approval.
 This would require a human validation dataset orders of magnitude larger than the current 656 ratings, but the evaluation framework built here is a natural precursor to that work.

-### Eval pipeline migration to Inspect AI
+### Eval pipeline migration to Inspect AI and others
-Future runs should migrate to Inspect AI, the open-source eval framework from the UK AI Security Institute.
-The bespoke orchestration scripts would be replaced by Inspect's dataset, solver, and scorer primitives, with multi-model fan-out and reproducible logging handled by the framework.
+Future runs could migrate to Inspect AI, an open-source eval framework from UK AISI.
+The bespoke orchestration scripts would be replaced by Inspect's functions, with multi-model logging handled by the framework.
 The persona panel maps directly onto its LLM-as-judge scoring pattern.
+The EleutherAI LM Evaluation Harness is also worth considering for any extensions that require comparison against standard academic benchmarks.
+Promptfoo is worth noting for persona prompt development specifically, given the calibration difficulties encountered in this project.
+Its prompt A/B testing workflow would accelerate iteration on persona prompts before committing to full runs.

 <details>
 <summary>